tiroger/hyperlink_checker/README.md

 - This project uses Streamlit for the web interface.
 - Selenium WebDriver is used for capturing screenshots.
 - python-docx and PyPDF2 are used for document parsing.

-## Contact

-For any questions or concerns, please open an issue in the GitHub repository.